 Of the five hundred or so churches in Naples, none can match the city's Cathedral: the Duomo di San Gennaro or Duomo di Santa Maria Assunta, as it is known to the locals.

-Although not as impressive as the Cathedral of Florence or Milan, Naples' cathedral is a mashup of Gothic and Baroque styles with an impressive interior decorated with frescoes evoking the image of Paradise.
+Although it is not as impressive as the Cathedral of Florence or Milan, Naples' cathedral is a jumble of Gothic and Baroque styles with an impressive interior decorated with frescoes evoking the image of Paradise.

 The best sunset, from Castel Sant'Elmo